 Book a tour to get your chance to see puffins in an ethical, responsible way.

 19. Galapagos Islands: One of the best Ethical Wildlife Vacation Spots

 Located off the shores of Ecuador, Galapagos Islands provides one of the most ethical wildlife vacations in the world.

 |The entry and stay on the island are highly regulated.
 However, to be sure, you must make sure that the tour you book follows all the guidelines,|

 The islands here are home to some of the most distinct animals on the planet.
 A visit to the island definitely deserves to be on your bucket list.

 20. Sheldrick´s Wildlife Trust, Kenya: One of the Best Ethical Wildlife Vacations in Africa

-If you are a wildlife lover, Kenya must go in your bucket list for sure.
-While there are many experiences in Kenya like Masai Mara, my favourite is the Sheldrick’s Wildlife Trust.
+If you are a wildlife lover, Kenya must go on your bucket list for sure.
+While there are many experiences in Kenya like Masai Mara, my favourite is Sheldrick’s Wildlife Trust.

 |The trust is well respected for its efforts and success to protect elephants and rhinos.
 The trust operates the most successful orphan elephant rescue and rehabilitation program in the world.|

 At the centre, you get the opportunity to see the rescued baby elephants being cared for by the staff.
 It is a wonderful and heart-warming experience.